apache/shardingsphere/community/content/contribute/contributor.en.md

 ### Create Branch

- - Create a new branch based on upstream/dev, then push it to origin.
+ - Switch to forked dev branch, pull codes from upstream, then create a new branch.
-   - git checkout -b dev-issueNo upstream/dev
+   - git checkout dev
+   - git pull upstream dev
-   - git push origin dev-issueNo
+   - git checkout -b dev-issueNo

  - *Notice*：We will merge PR using squash, commit log will be different form upstream if you use old branch.